rabyjaycie14/lengthConverterProgram/README.md

 # lengthConverterProgram
 Software Architecture and Design Patterns | University of Michigan-Dearborn | Dearborn, MI | 2019

-# Chain of Responsibility Design Pattern ("Chain of Responsibility Design Pattern")
+# Chain of Responsibility Design Pattern
+(Source: "Chain of Responsibility Design Pattern")
      "Chain of responsibility pattern is used to achieve loose coupling in software design where a request from client is passed to a          chain of objects to process them.
      Later, the object in the chain will decide themselves who will be processing the request and whether the request is required to be        sent to the next object in the chain or not.

     Where and When Chain of Responsibility pattern is applicable:
         1) When you want to decouple a request’s sender and receiver